ytag3/mini-embd-projects/README.md

 ## Skills & Concepts

 - ARM Cortex-M register-level programming
 - Interrupt handling and NVIC configuration
+- Debugging via disassembly, step through (gdb and openOCD), and fault registers
+- Building and linking and compiling baremetal style

 ##  About